 - 7. The most significant costs within the revenue budget are: - staff salaries and related costs - payments under contracts for services - housing benefit and council tax support payments. - 8.
 The estimates of staff costs are prepared by calculating the cost of employing each member of staff for the full year.
 The budget also includes the costs of recruiting to posts that are currently vacant, unless it has been decided that the post will not be filled.
 The costs include incremental progression and an allowance for the cost of any locally agreed pay award. - 9.
 The risk of overspending on staff costs is therefore considered negligible.
 The risk of under-spending on staff costs is high and this year the council's policy has been to budget at 98 per cent of the expected salary level. - 10.
 The costs of the most significant council contracts are linked to increases in the various price indices, usually the Retail Prices Index (RPI).
 The applicable RPI is known when the budgets are set and the budget reflects any estimated contract inflation.
 Allowance has also been made within the budget for additional costs arising from increased demand for services (e.g. additional properties leading to increased waste collection costs). - 11.
 The risk of overspending on contract costs is therefore considered small.
 There remains a financial risk from a contractor failing to deliver services in accordance with the contract.
 Such risks are managed through the council's contract monitoring and risk management procedures, but cannot be eliminated. - 12.
-The budget and Medium Term Financial Plan (MTFP) includes an estimate of the saving that the corporate services project is expected to achieve.
-Until the final contract is signed there remains a risk that this number will change. - 13.
+The budget and Medium Term Financial Plan (MTFP) includes an estimate of the saving that the 5 councils partnership is expected to achieve.
+When the budget was set last year this was estimated as the contracts were yet to be signed.
+This budget has been adjusted to reflect the signed contracts. - 13.
 The cost of housing benefit is largely met through government subsidy.
 The financial risk to the council should this cost increase significantly is small, because a very high percentage of the cost is met by the subsidy. - 14.
 The level of local authority errors in the latest grant subsidy claim is safely below the government's threshold.
 The risk of any cost falling on the council is therefore low and continues to be mitigated by close contract management. - 15.
 The government reformed council tax benefit, which became a local 'Council Tax Reduction Scheme' (CTRS) from April 2013.
 This change resulted in extra cost pressures for the council which have been factored into the proposed budget.
 The change also transfers the financial risk (and reward) from central government to the council for any significant changes in the numbers of residents claiming CTRS.
 We will closely monitor caseloads to assess any significant financial variation. - 16.
 The areas of expenditure where there is a greater level of risk are within the demand led budgets such as the costs of homelessness (including temporary accommodation).
-Experience of demand in the current and recent years has been used to inform the 2016/17 budget.
+Experience of demand in the current and recent years has been used to inform the 2017/18 budget.